Skip navigation

 • Our teams all travel to matches by rail or coach, unless absolutely necessary.

-• We offer a Cycle to Work scheme to all staff, enabling staff to save money on bike purchase and spread the cost.
+• We offer a Cycle to Work scheme to all full-time staff, enabling staff to save money on bike purchase and spread the cost.

 • We are partnered with the UK's first green train booking service, Train Hugger.
 Train Hugger plant one tree for every booking made via a unique link through the club’s website and emails.
-Our fans pay the same price for their train tickets and make a positive local impact every time they book a journey to the match.
+Our fans pay the same price for their train tickets and make a positive impact every time they book a journey to the match.

 • A recent matchday fan experience survey conducted by Premier League polled 1,008 CPFC supporters along with 31,000 Premier League attending fans across all clubs (research conducted between 10 Oct 2022 – 30 Nov 2022, by Yonder and the Premier League).
 It found Crystal Palace fans over index on train travel to both home matches and away matches.
 In 22/23 season, 43% of Palace fans polled travelled to home matches by train, with 56% travelling by train for away matches.
 Personal car usage is considerably lower than the league average amongst Palace fans polled on matchday habits, with 35% using their car for home matches and 31% for away respectively.